Skip to main content

 Notes

-- Marketplace paths must be URL-encoded before you append them to
+• Marketplace paths must be URL-encoded (/%2F) before appending to /mcp/.

-/mcp/. text/event-streamsupport allows MCP clients that rely on streaming responses to work against supported aiXplain-hosted assets.
+• text/event-stream support lets MCP clients that rely on streaming work against supported aiXplain-hosted assets.